BuiltInDetroit/awesome-industrial/README.md

 dedicated to Industry 4.0 conversations, topics and equipment.

 * [International Manufacturing Technology Show (IMTS)](https://www.imts.com/) - Americas' Largest Manufacturing Show which has included several talks, exhibits and features about Industry 4.0 and Digital Manufacturing in recent years.

+## Organizations

+Non-profit or public-private organizations which support research, development and implementation of Industry 4.0 technologies and standards.

+* [Digital Manufacturing and Design Innovation Institute (DMDII)](http://www.uilabs.org/innovation-platforms/manufacturing/) - Public-private manufacturing hub based in Chicago.

 ## Other Awesome Lists